rouvinerh/CTF/CTFlearn/Easy/abandoned place/README.md

 Challenge is rated 30 points under Forensics Category.

+Challenge gives us a jpg file and we have to analyze it.

 This is the challenge I learnt about reading hex code to get information about a jpeg file.

 Using hexdump, it outputs the file in hex editor.